 Parents of British citizens can get a Parent visa.
 Same if your child isn’t British but has lived in the UK for 7 years.

 If you are in a relationship with a European citizen, who has a pre-settled or settled status in the UK, you will still be able to apply as a family member under the ‘pre-Brexit’ rules, as long as a family relation (or relationship) existed on 31.12.2020.
 After that you will be able to apply for a Spouse/Partner visa under the UK Immigration Rules on the same terms and partners of British citizens, i.e. with meeting the Financial Requirement £18,600, English language test etc, as on the page above.

-If you are in a relationship with a migrant, who is on the route to settlement, such as Tier 2 General, you can apply for a Dependant visa.
+If you are in a relationship with a migrant, who is on a route to settlement, such as Tier 2 General or a Skilled Worker, you can apply for a Dependant visa.